bjssacademy/go-api-and-db/Part11/readme.md

 > :exclamation: Okay, normally you'd want to set up a [key vault and have secrets](https://learn.microsoft.com/en-us/azure/container-apps/manage-secrets?tabs=azure-portal) for your environment variables.
 However, for now I'd recommend not doing that as it adds extra complexity.
 But if you fancy having a go, feel free!

 We don't have to do this now.
-When we get to steel threading we will look at everythign that needs to be done.
+When we get to steel threading we will look at everything that needs to be done.